jeremybytes/async-workshop-2022/Labs/Lab02/Lab02-Instructions.md

 We have three goals:

-1. Update the existing tests to properly await the async methods
+1. Update the existing tests to properly await the async methods.

 2. Create a fake object that can be used for testing.